-9.10 West Suffolk Councils have recently secured additional emergency housing for homeless people in response to a recognised need.
+9.10 West Suffolk Council has secured additional emergency housing for homeless people in response to a recognised need.
 It is important that agencies in the town monitor the situation and report any further need.

 Community Action D4: Emergency Housing